-Lawsuit alleges Trump campaign, fundraising committee shielded millions in payments
+Legal complaint alleges Trump campaign, fundraising committee shielded millions in payments

 Mandi Merritt, a spokeswoman for the Republican National Committee, which runs Trump Make America Great Again jointly with the Trump campaign, said in a statement that “the RNC and its joint fundraising committees comply with all FEC regulations and campaign finance laws.”

-AMMC acted as a conduit because its sub-vendors are “effectively working under the direction and control of the Trump campaign,” the lawsuit alleges.
+AMMC acted as a conduit because its sub-vendors are “effectively working under the direction and control of the Trump campaign,” the complaint alleges.
 It cites media reports and interviews with Parscale to make the case that these companies are taking direction from Parscale and campaign officials, not from AMMC.

 The complaint also cites instances where other subcontractors, not AMMC itself, purchased ads but were not publicly disclosed in federal filings as media vendors to the reelection effort.

-Some people whose salaries were reportedly paid through Parscale Strategy include Trump’s daughter-in-law, Lara Trump, and Kimberly Guilfoyle, who is dating Donald Trump Jr..
+Some people whose salaries were reportedly paid through Parscale Strategy include Trump’s daughter-in-law, Lara Trump, and Kimberly Guilfoyle, who is dating Donald Trump Jr.

-They both hold broad advisory roles with the campaign, and their proximity to the candidate raises questions about whether the two are truly taking direction from Parscale Strategy, rather than from the candidate’s committee, the lawsuit alleges.
+They both hold broad advisory roles with the campaign, and their proximity to the candidate raises questions about whether the two are truly taking direction from Parscale Strategy, rather than from the candidate’s committee, the complaint alleges.

-Trump removed Parscale as campaign manager this month amid declining poll numbers, and replaced him with longtime political aide Bill Stepien.
+Trump removed Parscale as campaign manager this month amid declining poll numbers and replaced him with longtime political aide Bill Stepien.
 Parscale is now a senior adviser focusing on digital and data strategies.

-The complaint asks the FEC, which regulates federal campaign finance matters, to investigate and pursue any appropriate sanctions, including civil penalties.
+The complaint asks the FEC to investigate and pursue any sanctions, including civil penalties.

-Note: Correction: An earlier version of this article incorrectly referred to the complaint filed with the FEC as a lawsuit.
-The article has been corrected.